 Zoologist’s also found that tigers are more aggressive in combat.
 While a lion has a laid-back attitude that says, “I’ll just pound and play with you”, a tiger shoots to kill.
 They go straight for the throat and always emerge victorious in solo battles although the same can not be said for battles in the wild.

 Let’s start with the basics.
-Tigers lead a simple nomadic life in the jungle and represent the power.
-That’s why they are the national animals of India, along with Bangladesh, Malaysia and South Korea.
+Tigers lead a simple nomadic life in the jungle and represent power.
+That’s why they are the national animals of India, along with Bangladesh, Malaysia, and South Korea.

 Tigers are invincible and there’s a lot to know about them.
 So come join us on our jungle safari to find out more fun facts about Tiger.
 But before that, we need to know where are tigers found!